Swimming is one of the best exercises for older adults — and you’ll be much better at it after you read this.

-If you’re ready for a challenge after you’ve mastered the basics of swimming—or after a prolonged hiatus—there are a few caveats to keep in mind before diving into the deep end.
+If you’re ready for a challenge after you’ve mastered the basics of swimming — or after a prolonged hiatus — there are a few things to keep in mind before diving into the deep end.

-Second, though swimming generally boasts very low injury rates, overuse injuries—such as the dreaded swimmer’s shoulder—can easily waylay you if you overdo it before your body has time to adapt.
+Second, though swimming generally boasts very low injury rates, overuse injuries — such as the dreaded swimmer’s shoulder — can waylay you if you overdo it before your body has time to adapt.
 For the first month or so, concentrate on refining your technique.
 As with all exercise, good form is key.
 You can focus on adding intensity later.

 Third, our understanding of proper technique has changed over the years.
 Two forces impact your speed in the water:

 - Propulsion: How much force you can muster to move forward

 - Drag: The resistance that water exerts on your body

 Minimizing drag will pay much greater dividends than trying to increase power, so that should be your priority.